Apply for Electronic Travel Authorization (eTA) to Canada

 Other documents may also be requested by the visa officer or CBSA officer.

 The list of documentation noted here is not intended to be exhaustive.
-It is recommended that you consult the document checklist available on the website of Immigration, Refugees and Citizenship Canada and with an immigration lawyer to determine what documents you may need to apply for an eTA for Canada.
+It is recommended that you consult the document checklist available on the website of Immigration, Refugees and Citizenship Canada and with an immigration lawyer to determine what documents you may need to apply for eTA Canada.

 It is recommended that you consult with an immigration lawyer if you have been refused or denied an eTA to Canada.